my-com/laravel-conditional-actions/readme.md

 ### Implement API for adds conditions and actions for `Toy` model

-You can use eloquent models or any other objects to put business logic to external storage.
+You can use eloquent models or any other objects to put business logic into external storage.

 ```php
 # This example is not an API.
 You can create API as you needed.